results in the program `main` (or `main.exe` on Windows)

 Target Support

-At the moment lrc supports compiling into native executables, shared libraries, bundled lua files and C code representing either a native executable or a shared library.
+lrc supports compiling native executables, shared libraries, bundled lua files and C code representing either a native executable or a shared library.

 If an output filename is given via the -o-flag and the target format has not been specified via the --otype-flag, it is derrived from the output file extension (e.g. .exe for “executable” on Windows or no file extension on Linux or macOS).